buddyw/recipes/classic-cornbread.md

 * 1 cup of milk
 * 1/4 cup oil or fat (I prefer melted coconut oil or butter)

+Stir until it's combined, but still lumpy.
+Pour into hot oiled cast iron skillet or greased 9x9 baking pan.
+Cook for about 25 min or until it browns.

+## Modifications:

-## If using buttermilk or yogurt:
+### If using buttermilk or yogurt:

 * use 1 cup of buttermilk or plain yogurt instead of milk
 * use only 2 tsp of baking powder instead of 4
 * add 2 tsp of baking soda

-## For Gluten Free options:
+### For Gluten Free options:

 TBD - still playing with GF flour replacements

-Stir until it's combined, but still lumpy.
-Pour into hot oiled cast iron skillet or greased 9x9 baking pan.
-Cook for about 25 min or until it browns.